How do extracurriculars help your college chances? Your "extras" show your commitment, talent, and curiosity. And that's what colleges want.

 A successful combination of a strong academic record and wholehearted participation in outside activities shows you are ready for the independent life of a college student.

-Academic performance is still the most important factor that colleges consider.
+- Academic performance is still the most important factor colleges consider.
 In fact, for most school-sponsored activities like sports, theater, and band, you must maintain a certain GPA to even participate.

-On the other hand, "all school and no recess" makes for a very boring applicant.
-Follow your keen interests and don't bite off more than you can handle well.
+- On the other hand, "all school and no recess" makes for a very boring applicant.
+Follow your keen interests and don't take on more than you can handle.
 Showing that you know your limits and can manage your time will be more impressive to a college than an overloaded schedule.